 Intermediate stages

 After the two forms of data described above are identified and used to parameterise appropriate statistical distirbutions, the next stage of the process is the sample and combine these distributions in order to produce simple quasi-individual level simulations, draws from the distributions, which are then grouped according to the mapping scheme linking the unrestricted to the restricted system.
-The aim of this intermediate stage is to as-if individual level observations which the researcher can map onto the restricted system as if the individual level data were available.
+The aim of this intermediate stage is produce observations which the researcher can map onto the restricted system as if the individual level data were available.
 Although closed form solutions are in many cases available, the intuition of this approach is simple and can be used even in cases where closed form solutions are not possible or readily apparent.

-The use of statistical simulation and way draws from distributions are combined with draws from other distributions according to pre-specified rules is similar to the numerical simulation approaches often used in Bayesian models.
+The use of statistical simulation and the way draws from distributions are combined with draws from other distributions according to pre-specified rules is similar to the numerical simulation approaches often used in Bayesian models.
 Gelman & Hill (REF) refers to the use of 'fake data simulation' of the type described here as an 'informal Bayesian' approach.
 For that reason, estimates of uncertainty and variability within this paper are presented as credibility intervals (CrIs) rather than confidence intervals (CIs).

 Within the approach, the outputs of some distributions are combined with the outputs from other distributions to form the inputs to other distributions.
 It is conceptually helpful to think of these distributions as 'upstream' or 'downstream' relative to other distributions, and easiest to see these dependencies graphically, in figures 1 and 2.